-We’ve pre-ordered the Barbecue Banquet so dinner is served right to our room.
-We fire up the barbie to cook our local beef, and gobble it down with creamy potato bake and a fresh salad plucked straight from the Deshon kitchen garden.
+Make sure you pre-order the Barbecue Banquet so dinner is served right to your room.
+Fire up the barbie to cook your local beef, and gobble it down with creamy potato bake and a fresh salad plucked straight from the Deshon kitchen garden.

 Bonus: Deshons Retreat is dog-friendly!
 Simply register your fur-baby when you book your room.

 With a belly full of home-cooked deliciousness, it’s time to spend the night under the stars.
 Just down the road, the Kingaroy Observatory will transport you to the moon and back – via The Milky Way and a few little planets.